devopsdunkin/terraform-provider-nagios/docs/resources/resource_service.md

 ## Overview

 This resource manages Nagios services.
-Nagios monitors services based off health checks defined by an administrator.
+It can be used to create, update and delete services, as well as manage all attributes currently supported by Nagios.

 Refer to the object definition for [services](https://assets.nagios.com/downloads/nagioscore/docs/nagioscore/3/en/objectdefinitions.html#service) from Nagios to learn more